brandon-gamble/bias_lighting/README.md

 # bias_lighting
 Bias lighting for monitor backlighting.
 Uses a python script to sample the screen and generate RGB values, which are sent via USB to an arduino which controls an addressable LED strip.

+You can see a demo of it here: https://youtu.be/FVjuAfjO09M

 ## How to use this software
 Get yourself some WS2812B leds (other addressables will work but you'll have to tweak the arduino code).
 These are an easy 3 pin connection - pwr/gnd/data.
 No sweat.